To find out more about the podcast go to The Infinite Heist - Part 1.

 "The real numbers are bigger than the natural numbers." - Cantor

-Cantor and Dedekind: Personalities and Practices
+Cantor and Dedekind: Two Philosophies, Two Personalities

 “Cantor puts Dedekind's proof into his paper as a Trojan horse.” - Narrator